crmcarecloud/api-php-client/docs/Api/BookingStatusesApi.md

 Get all booking statuses

-Get information about all booking statuses
+Get information about all booking statuses.

 ### Example
 ```php